 - Enacts the Emergency Planning and Community Right-to-Know Act (EPCRA) of 1986, which was created to help communities plan for chemical emergencies.
 EPCRA requires industry to report on the storage, use, and releases of hazardous substances to federal, state, and local governments.
 It also requires state and local governments, and Indian tribes to use this information to prepare their community for potential risks.
-(42 United States Code § 11001, et seq.) - 2) Defines "Certified Unified Program Agency" or "CUPA" as the agency certified by the Secretary of the California Environmental Protection Agency (CalEPA) to implement the unified program within a jurisdiction.
-(HSC § 25404(a)(1)(A)) - 3) Defines "Unified Program Agency" or "UPA" as the CUPA to implement or enforce a particular Unified Program element.
+(42 United States Code § 11001, et seq.) - 2) Defines "Certified Unified Program Agency" or "CUPA" as the agency certified by CalEPA to implement the unified program within a jurisdiction.
+(Health and Safety Code (HSC) § 25404(a)(1)(A)) - 3) Defines "Unified Program Agency" or "UPA" as the CUPA to implement or enforce a particular Unified Program element.
 UPAs have the responsibility and authority to implement and enforce the unified program requirements and implementing regulations.
 (HSC § 25404(a)(1)(C)) - 4) Requires the Secretary of CalEPA to adopt implementing regulations and implement a unified hazardous waste and hazardous materials management regulatory program, known as the unified program.
-(HSC § 25404(b))
+(HSC § 25404(b)) - 5) Establishes the Rural CUPA Reimbursement Account and prohibits CalEPA from allocating more than \$60,000 for all CUPAs in an eligible county.
+(HSC § 25404.8)